Master’s Degree Programs in

 Specialize in Reading and Literacy Across Grades

-In response to a growing national demand for highly prepared reading specialists and literacy coaches, as well as changes in New York State’s certification requirements, Bank Street Graduate School of Education has redesigned its master’s in literacy education program: Reading and Literacy: Inclusive Teaching.
-The program has expanded its focus to teaching reading to children and adolescents across all grades, from kindergarten through high school.
+In response to a growing national demand for highly prepared reading specialists and literacy coaches, as well as changes in New York State’s certification requirements, Bank Street Graduate School of Education has redesigned its master’s in literacy education program to include two options that focus on teaching reading to children and adolescents across all grades, from kindergarten through high school.

-This master’s degree program is for classroom teachers with initial New York State certification in general education or special education and leads to additional K-12 certification as a literacy specialist.
+Our first master’s degree program, Reading and Literacy: Inclusive Teaching, is for classroom teachers with initial New York State certification in general education or special education and leads to additional K-12 certification as a literacy specialist.
 You’ll be prepared to work as a reading intervention teacher, a school-based leader in literacy, and a classroom teacher with increased expertise and leadership in literacy.

 Advance Your Career with Flexibility, Support, and Community in Just 18 Months